nika-industries/nika/README.md

 ### Contributing

 - Before submitting a PR, run the `check` command (an alias of `nix flake check -L`).
 This will test many things, and will also be run in CI.
-- If you modify the graph of the first-party crates, please update the crate graph with `update-crate-graph`.

 ## Crate Map
 ![Crate Graph](./media/crate-graph.png)